sapcc/limes/docs/users/api-spec-resources.md

 ### DELETE /v1/domains/:domain\_id/projects/:project\_id/commitments/:id

 Deletes a commitment within the given project.
-Requires a project-admin token.
+Requires a cloud-admin token.
 On success, returns 204 (No Content).

 Only unconfirmed commitments may be deleted.
 If the commitment has already been confirmed, returns 403 (Forbidden).